 PREPARE FOR YOUR APPOINTMENT

 Here are some ways to make your appointment go smoothly.

 EXPERIENCE ACUVUE® FOR REWARDS

-Make your first booking and enjoy up to RM60 off your first ACUVUE® purchase.
+Make your first booking and enjoy RM30 cash back on your first ACUVUE® purchase.

 Still Have Questions?